minghuadev/minecraft-tests/other-pyj/README.md

 * pythonwebkit-html.pdf
  * the gnu page refered to by pywebkitgtk pyjd instruction.

-* note-install-linux.txt
+* note-install-linux.txt (obsolete)
- * note how to install pyjs on linux. hulahop, pywebkitgtk, giwebkit.
+ * note how to install pyjs on linux. hulahop, pywebkitgtk, giwebkit. not verified.

+* note-install-f20-1.txt note-install-f20-1-fonts.txt (obsolete)
+ * install on fedora 20. lots of crashes.

-* note-install-f20.txt note-install-f20-fonts.txt
+* note-f20-summary.txt (successful)
- * install on fedora 20
+ * note how to install pyjs on fedora 20 with updated webkitgtk3 gobject-introspection packages.

+* note-install-f21.txt (successful)
+ * note how to install pyjs on fedora 21.

 * arc
  * stable pyjs packages and virtualenv.